MuntasirSZN/fetchttp/CONTRIBUTING.md

 ## 📜 Code of Conduct

-This project follows the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
+This project follows the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 ### Our Pledge